NaPs/Confiture/docs/index.rst

-Welcome to Dotconf's documentation!
+Welcome to Confiture's documentation!
 ===================================

-Dotconf is an advanced configuration parsing library which can be used by developers who are limited with standard ConfigParser library.
-Dotconf is also shipped with a schema validator which can be used to check the content of your application's configuration file before to start.
+Confiture (formerly Dotconf) is an advanced configuration parsing library which can be used by developers who are limited with standard ConfigParser library.
+Confiture is also shipped with a schema validator which can be used to check the content of your application's configuration file before to start.

 Features